 Every week, BTN.com’s Brent Yarina (@BTNBrentYarina) and Tom Dienhart (@BTNTomDienhart) offer their predictions for each Big Ten football game.
 We also provide a poll for all of the games so fans can vote for their winners.
-After three weeks, it’s Tom and BTN.com fans on top, at 28-8, while Brent is in the cellar, at 27-9.
-See our Week 4 predictions and choose your winners in this post.

 Find out more about: Bowl projections

 Took a quick spin around the headlines this morning and here’s what I found.
 How can Michigan’s offense keep it going?
 What’s fueling Penn State’s attack?
 How worried are the Hawkeyes?
 And here comes that rematch.
 Let’s dive in.

 This is the Wisconsin we all expected at the beginning of the season.
 The last three games, the Badgers have outscored foes 107-41 and outgained them 1,485 yards to 781.
 Those offensive line troubles are ancient history and the defense has played well all season long.
 Where do the surging Badgers land on my latest Power Rankings?
 See my Week 9 Power Rankings in this post.

 Find out more about: Power Rankings, Rankings